 Try telling a person who is extremely socially awkward, unkempt, and unhygienic to “just be yourself” when trying to make friends or find a partner, and you’re going to get someone who is still a mess, but on top of that is now frustrated and depressed months or years later because all attempts to endear people have failed.
 This is not good advice.

 With regards to wearing a bikini, this “just be yourself” advice can be interpreted to mean something like “don’t be afraid to show off your body by wearing a revealing bikini.”
 In some contexts this can be empowering, but not all of them.

 For example, it can embolden certain vulnerable young girls or even grown women to wear a bikini when it would lead to disastrous social consequences.
 It’s not sound advice, and unfortunately, some people need to think long and hard before they decide to wear a bikini to the pool or beach.

 Reasons why you should not wear a bikini

 North America is very religious.
 Christianity plays a large role in our attitudes, beliefs, and even our laws.
 Personally, I was raised as an Evangelical Christian.
 And even though I have long since renounced my faith, I cannot help but feel that it continues to have an impact on my morals and the way that I think, causing me to irrationally feel guilt over absurd things.

-You might have heard Christians claim that women who wear a bikini are temptresses that cause men to fall into the temptation of lust.
-You might have also heard that you yourself have been perverted by lust for wanting to wear such a revealing outfit as well.
+You might have heard Christians claim that women who wear bikinis are temptresses (actually, a stronger word is often used) that cause men to fall to the temptation of lust.
+You might have also been told that you have been perverted by lust for wanting to wear such a revealing outfit as well.